Skip to main content

 Request a Specialty Billing Review

-See if your lab panel unbundling, CLIA waiver billing, and reference lab coding are maximizing collections.
+See if your lab panel unbundling, CLIA waiver billing, and reference lab coding are increasing collections.

 Free · No obligation · Typical audit 3–5 days &